Ficool

 Normal walk.
 Normal night.

-At the intersection's far end, an elderly woman stumbled backward, reaching for a purse that wasn't there anymore.
-A hoverbike shot past her, illegal mods painting neon streaks across the street.
+An elderly woman stumbled backward at the intersection's far end, reaching for a purse that wasn't there.
+A hoverbike shot past her, illegal mods painting streaks across the street.

 I ran.

 Mana burned through my legs.
 Raw.
 Uncontrolled.
-Like forcing open a door welded shut.
 Not smooth.
 Not trained.
 But fast.

 I knew these alleys.
-Hector made me memorize every shortcut, every dead end, every gap in the old architecture.
+Hector made me memorize every shortcut.

-The path opened to a transit strip—long, smooth metal flooring.
+The path opened to a transit strip.
 He gunned the engine.
-The bike shot forward with speed I couldn't match on foot.
+I couldn't match that speed on foot.

 But that wasn't when you quit.